Our courses are suitable for practitioners, educators, and organisations seeking reflective professional development rather than clinical training.

 Primarily designed for Early Years and education settings, this course is also suitable for workplace, care, and community environments.

-The course is open to both wellbeing practitioners and individuals seeking personal development who are drawn to sound as a relational, sensory, and embodied experience.
+The course is open to wellbeing practitioners and individuals seeking personal development who are drawn to sound as a relational, sensory, and embodied experience.

 For practitioners, this course may be used as reflective Continuing Professional Development (CPD), subject to individual insurance terms and organisational policies.